chb/indivo_server/doc/sphinx/source/data-models/index.rst

 You wouldn't be able to filter by *prescribed_med*, since that field is a relation to another model.

+The only exceptions to this rule are :ref:`custom Django Model Fields <custom-model-fields>`.
+Such fields are translated into fields with other names, as described above.
+Any of these fields may be used in the query API, but (for example), when looking at a model with a CodedValue element such as:

+* *problem_type*: CodedValue

+You would be able to filter by *problem_type_identifier*, *problem_type_title*, or *problem_type_system*, but not by *problem_type* itself.

+.. _core-data-models:

 Core Data Models
 ----------------